w3f/polkadot-wiki/docs/learn/learn-nft-pallets.md

 account owning the NFT and the collection ID.
 You can also see all your collections by selecting the `collectionAccount` extrinsic.

-When a new collection is created, a new ID will be generated and assigned to that collection.
-When a collection is destroyed, no one can pick up the collection ID again (including the owner).
+When a new collection is created, a new ID will be generated and assigned to it.
+When a collection is destroyed, and no one can pick up the collection ID again (including the owner).

 ### Minting an NFT